-Millenial Marketing: 7 Ways to Use Content Marketing
+Millennial Marketing: 7 Ways To Use Content Marketing

+Enter the age of millennial marketing.
 Millennials have overtaken Baby Boomers as America’s largest generation.
-The 2015 census shows that there were 75.4 million millennials, defined by those between the ages of 18-34, while Baby Boomers totaled 74.9 million.
-Between their numbers and their buying power, which is estimated at $1.3 billion per year, many companies have started to focus their marketing efforts on this generation.
+A recent census showed that there were 75.4 million millennials, defined by those born in 1981-1996, while Baby Boomers totaled 74.9 million.
+Between their numbers and their buying power, which is estimated at $1.3 billion per year, many companies have started to focus their marketing efforts on millennials.

 Millennials may consistently be lumped into one large group, but it is important to remember that this generation is actually quite diverse.
 In addition to the age differences between those born in the early 80s and those born in the 90s, there exists diverse interests, backgrounds, income levels and more.
 Thus, it is important to find your target audience and create content that really speaks to them.

 Many of the factors involved in marketing to millennials work across the board, but it is important to also combine them with personalized, targeted content marketing.
 Focus on engaging with a niche rather than trying to generally grab as many customers as possible.
-Finding ways to connect on a personal level with your customers strengthens the impact.
+When engaging in millennial marketing, finding ways to connect on a personal level with your customers strengthens the impact.

 As a whole, millennials tend to care deeply about social issues.
-This also impacts their decision of what businesses to patron, with 70 percent spending more money at companies that support a social issue about which they care.
+This also impacts their decision of what businesses to patron, with 70 percent spending more money at companies that support a social issue that they care about.
 Furthermore, 9 out of 10 will actually switch brands in order to buy from one that is associated with a cause.
 To gain the benefits from this, you must demonstrate that your company is authentic in its support.
 Here are a few examples of companies that support a social cause:

-This means your company must do more than simply provide donations once a year to a random charity.
+Supporting a cause means that your company must do more than simply provide donations once a year to a random charity.
 Some ways to give back in a more meaningful way that speaks to millennials include:

 - Have your staff members volunteer at a local soup kitchen or your chosen charity.